Liverpool 7-0 Spartak Moscow

 Among the unseeded teams the Reds could face are holders Real Madrid, five-time winners Bayern Munich and Italian champions Juventus.

-They cannot face a team from the same country so will avoid Chelsea, and also cannot be drawn against Sevilla, who advance Group E as runners-up following a 1-1 draw with Maribor.
+They cannot face a team from the same country so will avoid Chelsea, and also cannot be drawn against Sevilla, who advance from Group E as runners-up following a 1-1 draw with Maribor.

 The other teams they could be paired with are Swiss club Basel, Ukraine's Shakhtar Donetsk and Porto.

-"I don't mind too much who we get - usually I always get Real Madrid so we will see," said Klopp.
+"I don't mind too much who we get - usually I always get Real Madrid so we will see," added Klopp.

-"We have no preferred opponents.
-It will be really nice after a long time.
-I love this kind of news."
+"There are a lot of really strong teams.
+This year is quite special.
+Not often you can face Bayern Munich and Real Madrid, but Juventus and all the others.

+"We will not be happy when we see who we face in the next round, but we will be ready."

 Man of the match - Philippe Coutinho (Liverpool)